MeerKar/NoSql/README.md

 # NoSql

 This project we are evaluting the UK Food Standards Agency' s various establishments across the United Kingdom, and gives them a food hygiene rating.
-For evalutiona of some of the ratings data in order food magazine, Eat Safe, Love is contracted by the editors.
+For evalutiona of some of the ratings data from a  food magazine, Eat Safe, Love is contracted by the editors.
 This is going to help their journalists and food critics decide where to focus future articles.

 This project is divided into three parts